Enderbyte-Programs/CommandPromptPlus/README.md

 # Basic-Utilities

 # This program's binaries are reccomended for Microsoft Windows 10/11.
-Running on Windows 7/8 may not work, and it won't start on Mac/Linux.
+Running on Windows 7/8 may not work, and the binaries won't start on Mac/Linux.
 Some features do not work on *nix systems.

 Download BasicUtilities